Xopenex HFA (levalbuterol tartrate)

 What are the possible side effects of Xopenex HFA?

 The most common side effects in children ages 4-11 are vomiting, accidental injury, irritation of the throat, and bronchitis.
-For those ages 12 and over side effects include asthma, irritation of the nose and/or throat, pain, and dizziness.
+For those ages 12 and over side effects include asthma, irritation of the nose and/or throat, pain, and dizziness, but the most common side effects are headache, pharyngitis and vomiting.
 This is not an exhaustive list of all potential side effects of Xopenex HFA.
 Talk to your healthcare provider or pharmacist for further information.2

 If you experience immediate hypersensitivity after taking Xopenex HFA, stop taking it and seek medical help immediately.
 A small percentage of people have clinically significant changes in blood pressure after using the inhaler.2 Like other inhaled beta-agonists, Xopenex HFA can cause a life-threatening narrowing of the airways called paradoxical bronchospasm.
 It can also create a hypokalemia condition.
 This is a metabolic imbalance characterized by extremely low potassium levels in the blood.2